About

 As Greg and the A&R and marketing/promotion people at the labels were seeing MTV slip into oblivion with reality programming, while slipping away from music video programming, he became disillusioned.
 So, in 1998, Greg founded Music Television at MusicTelevision.Com, and subsequently has built up a music video network alongside his other proprietary brands including The Indies at TheIndies.Com, The Quiet Storm at TheQuietStorm.Com and a technology & free video website known as FreeV at FreeV.Com.

 Greg is also a lifelong musician whose main instruments are upright and electric bass.
 Other instruments include piano related to his jazz composition & arranging studies at Dick Grove School of Music, in addition to his attending two summers at the Stan Kenton Jazz Clinics in his youth, where he studied under Leon Breeden & Hank Levy.
 He studied bass privately under legendary bassists, Max Bennett and Ray Brown.
-Greg worked as a session musician under luminaries such as Shorty Rogers while he was alive, and under Shorty's son, Michael Rogers, who was a contractor for the major film studios and Universal Music Publishing's feature film & soundtrack division.
+Greg worked as a session musician under luminaries such as Shorty Rogers while he was alive, and under Shorty's son, Michael Rogers, who was a contractor for the major film studios and Universal Music Publishing's feature film & soundtrack division with Harry Garfield.

 As a multi-dimensional and very out of the box thinker, he has been a long time confidant, advisor, trends forecaster and strategist, serving multiple prominent family offices and business leaders across several industries including entertainment, hospitality, real estate development and banking.